 Waxing your wood furniture protects the wood and gives it an unparalleled luster and depth.
 However, some commercial waxes contain chemicals and scents you might not want in your home.
 Luckily, you can make furniture wax that’s nontoxic and smells delightful with an easy DIY recipe.

-DIY Furniture Wax Ingredients:
+Homemade Furniture Wax Recipe

-- On the stove top, slowly melt equal parts beeswax and paraffin in a double boiler, under close watch.
-For one project, you might start with 1 ounce of each.
+- First, start to slowly melt equal parts of beeswax and paraffin in a double boiler on the stove top.
+Keep a close watch.
+For one project, you might start with one ounce of each.

 - Turn off the burner and let the mixture cool.

-How to Wax Your Wood Furniture:
+How to Wax Your Wood Furniture